TO PROVE IT

 As a general rule, lustre is the most versatile paper and is a good option for printing almost any type of photo.
 Professionals and amateurs favour lustre for its semi-shiny finish and the fact it will not have much glare, which is important if displaying photos.
 While it is hard to go wrong when printing on lustre, it won’t always give you the best result.
 For instance, a landscape could look just fine on this paper type, but if the image features a lot of light reflecting water there are better options to help bring this effect out more, such as Fujifilm pearl paper.

 Gloss finish is another popular surface, typically used when an ultra-shiny and smooth effect is desired.
 With its exceptional sharpness and vibrant colour reproduction, gloss prints look great for commercial work and also in the home, especially for things like posters.

 Still Not Convinced?

-The variation in print quality can be frustrating, which is why Fujifilm and One Vision Imaging are challenging photographers to ‘Print to Prove It’, and see the difference a professional photo lab printing on quality Fujifilm paper can make.
+The variation in print quality can be frustrating, which is why Fujifilm and our Professional Lab Partners are challenging photographers to ‘Print to Prove It’, and see the difference a professional photo lab printing on quality Fujifilm paper can make.

 We're so convinced you'll see the difference, we're offering three free 10x8" or 12x8" prints on your choice of Gloss or Lustre paper.